wrongcoder/gdx-archetype/README.md

 ## What is it?

+Tabs or spaces?
+Gradle or Maven?
+Screen or MyScreen?
+Streamlined bare-bones basics or full-blown demo project?

 Professional software developers disagree about a lot of things that don't really matter.
 Very often, all choices are equally valid, but each developer prefers the one that they proposed anyway.

-In essence, this is my base code for [Ludum Dare](http://www.ludumdare.com/compo/).
-Having a properly working build system right off the bat means I'm not going to spend the first night (or longer) tweaking the build to get rid of irritations.
+This is my base code for [Ludum Dare](http://www.ludumdare.com/compo/).
+Having a properly working build system right off the bat means I don't have to spend the first night (or longer) tweaking the build to get rid of irritations.
 Having a bit of a starting point, containing a few simple things I'd need to make any sort of game, named and laid out the way I like, is nice as well.

 On the other hand, having a ton of sample code or features included is not the point of this project.

 ## What is it not?

 It's not a complete game engine, at least not any more than LibGDX itself is, nor is it an advanced starting point for any particular type of game.

+It's not the way to start projects that is recommended by the LibGDX developers.
+See the [LibGDX Wiki](https://github.com/libgdx/libgdx/wiki/) for their [Gradle-based setup guide](https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle).

 There are lots of excellent game engines out there, some of which are even based on LibGDX.
 If you're looking for one of those, [Fixel-GDX](https://github.com/flixel-gdx/flixel-gdx) looks pretty good.
 Check it out.
 And there's nothing wrong with [Unity3D](http://unity3d.com/unity/download/) or [GameMaker](http://www.yoyogames.com/studio) or anything else, either.
 Use whatever you like.